 There is regular extensive monitoring of the laboratory parameters.
 In some a tiny catheter via a small tracheostomy is used to insert colistin into the trachea.
 Bronchoscopes are used to irrigate the lungs with colistin.
 Pulmonary washouts are not performed.
 Some patients receive bronchodilators and 25% of young children receive steroids.
 Daily physiotherapy is recommend but PEP and FET are not used.
 There is no formal exercise programme.
 Theophylline appears to be used quite frequently as a bronchodilator and the blood levels are checked every 2 months.

 Dr Ganez had previously worked at Hertford Connecticut and felt that diet was not emphasised here to the extent it was in his previous clinic; it was difficult to get patients to see a dietitian.
 Infants are fed Pregestimil without enzymes up to six month and pancrease added when they start weaning foods.
 No use his made of nasogastric feeds and few have gastrostomies.
 Oral supplements are used (Sustacal).
 Weight is monitored but there is no particular growth monitoring.
 Both fat soluble vitamins and a salt supplement are given.
 About 50% of patient are normally grown.
-Some 20% have meconium equivalent problems.
-Older children would receive 3 pancreas per meal.
+Some 20% have meconium ileus equivalent problems.
+Older children would receive 3 Pancrease per meal.

 In general discussion Dr Ganez regarding the Canadian results, he said the care in Canada was better, state provision, standard of living and home conditions were better in many cases.